 UConn is on the move – and the media are taking notice.

-From the expertise of our faculty to the achievements of our students, UConn’s reputation is growing locally, nationally, and globally.
-Take a look at this roundup of some recent media coverage.
+From the expertise of our faculty to the achievements of our students, UConn’s reputation is spreading locally, nationally, and globally.
+Take a look at this roundup of some recent major stories.

 Skip Your Workout When You Have the Flu

 It may seem harmless to keep up your exercise regimen even when feeling the effects of the flu, but Thomas Trojian, director of injury prevention at the UConn Health Center, warns against it in this recent Wall Street Journal article.
 Read the story.

 Jelani Cobb, director of UConn’s Institute of African-American Studies, comments in the Boston Globe on the effect of President Obama’s reelection on racial equality in America.
 Read the story.

 A recent article from CNN notes that a team of UConn geneticists is working with the state medical examiner’s office to study Newtown shooter Adam Lanza’s DNA.
 Read the story.

 Genomics Powerhouse in the Making?

 Hartford Magazine featured The Jackson Laboratory’s new facility at UConn, as well as their collaborative work on the human genome here in Connecticut.
 Read the story.

 A Better Night’s Sleep May be Just in Your Head